 - Both knowledge of the role that the professional dental hygienist plays in health care, specifically oral healthcare and awareness of the professional code of ethics of dental hygiene, is critical during the interview process.
 This knowledge can be gained through individual research and study prior to the interview.
 Information regarding the professional code of ethics of dental hygiene is located here: American Dental Hygienists' Code of Ethics.

-Note: Selected students join a cohort for the professional-entry program, starting each fall.
+Note: Selected students join a cohort for the professional-entry program, starting each summer.

 For More Information